 A hot engine is dangerous.
 If the engine has been running, parts of the engine compartment can become very hot.
 You could be burned.
-Don't inspect the coolant system or add coolant when the engine is hot.
+Carefully inspect the engine coolant in the coolant reservoir, but do not open it.
+Do not use a match or live flame in the engine compartment.
+DO NOT ADD COOLANT WHEN THE ENGINE IS HOT.